 Brandy is the author of "Forbidden Fruit: Poems of Love, Loss, Hope, and Regret".
 A professional jack-of-all-trades, she earned a Bachelor in Business Administration and has spent the last decade (maybe it’s longer, but let’s not make this awkward) writing poetry that explores the dark emotions we face when confronted by our own morality and mortality.
 Brandy lives in Papillion, Nebraska, and like to spend her spare time traveling the world with her trusty four-legged sidekick Mary Puppins.
 Most days she can be found drinking a large latte at her desk, frantically writing her thoughts down in verse before they disappear.

-Julie is a freelance editor and writer, the Business and Publishing Manager for The Writer’s Ally, an editing and publishing services company.
-Julie has published in various Nebraska anthologies and The First Line as well as self-published a guide for narrative writers called "Tips & Tricks for Great (Narrative) Writing."
-Julie lives in Omaha and is a proud cat mama.
+Julie is a freelance editor and writer and the Business and Publishing Manager for The Writer’s Ally, an editing and self-publishing services company.
+Julie has published in various Nebraska anthologies and The First Line as well as self-published a guide for narrative writers called Tips & Tricks for Great (Narrative) Writing.
+Julie is also the Publications Chair for the Nebraska Writers Guild.
+She lives in Omaha and is a proud cat mama.

 Nathan is a poet and essayist who has been writing in one form or another for thirteen years.
-Evolving from the ideas of beauty in language, poetry as confession of self, and a desire to do the words good, his work tends towards the bittersweet, seeking always to find hope and wisdom inside of pain and joy alike.
-Also an aspiring voice actor, Nathan delights in the auditory roots of language, and endeavors to bring that passion to his performances.
+Evolving from the ideas of beauty in language, poetry as confession of self, and a desire to do the words good, his work tends toward the bittersweet, seeking always to find hope and wisdom inside of pain and joy alike.
+Also an aspiring voice actor, Nathan delights in the auditory roots of language and endeavors to bring that passion to his performances.

-Information to come.
+Information to come